-Susannah Harrison, M.A., LPC has over twenty years of experience working with adolescents, adults and families within independent school settings as a mental health counselor.
-She completed her master’s degree in counseling at Boston College, and was a Licensed Professional Counselor (LPC) in Atlanta for six years before relocating Virginia in 2004.
-She has been working with adolescents in private practice for 8 years.
+Susannah Harrison, M.A., LPC has over twenty-five years of experience working with adolescents, adults and families within independent school settings as a mental health counselor.
+She completed her master’s degree in counseling at Boston College, and was a Licensed Professional Counselor (LPC) in Atlanta for six years before relocating to Virginia in 2004.
+She has been working with adolescents, young adults and adults in private practice for 12 years.

-Her clinical areas of expertise include: anxiety, depression, substance abuse, school refusal, ADHD, learning differences, sexual abuse, self-harm, divorce and grief/loss.
-She uses Cognitive Behavioral Therapy to treat depression and anxiety in children and adolescents and her clinical work is primarily comprised of cognitive-behavioral and family systems theories.
+Susannah’s clinical areas of expertise include: anxiety, depression, substance abuse, school refusal, ADHD, learning differences, sexual abuse, self-harm, parenting issues, divorce and grief/loss.
+She uses Cognitive Behavioral Therapy (CBT) to treat depression and anxiety and her clinical work focuses on the use of cognitive-behavioral and family-systems theories.

 Susannah has recently received training in SPACE (Supportive Parenting for Anxious Childhood Emotions) therapy, a structured intervention aimed at helping parents better understand and target their child’s anxiety.